10 Shoulder Stretches You Should Do after Every Workout

-This easy stretch is also a good warmup.
+This is a classic among shoulder stretches.
+It’s easy to do and also a good warmup.
 Stand with your arms hanging loosely at your sides.
 As you breathe in, lift the shoulders toward your ears.
 Then move your shoulders back and squeeze your shoulder blades toward one another.
 You can move your elbows back and toward one another at the same time.
 Exhale, lower the shoulders, and move the elbows forward to release the shoulder blades.
 Repeat ten times.

 Cross-Body Shoulder Stretch

 Bring one arm across the front of your body at chest height.
 Support and enhance the stretch by using your opposite arm to hold the stretching arm just above the elbow.
 Hold for thirty seconds, then repeat on the opposite side.

 Stand with your back against a wall and your shoulder blades in a neutral position.
 Bend your arms so that your elbows are at 90 degrees, and raise them so that your arms are parallel to the floor, palms facing down and the backs of your upper arms against the wall.
 Keeping your upper arms against the wall and your elbows bent at 90 degrees, slowly rotate your arms so that the back of one hand rises to touch the wall while the palm of the other hand lowers to touch the wall.
 Hold for thirty seconds, then switch to raise and lower the opposite arms, holding for another thirty seconds.